pingcap/parser/SECURITY.md

 # Security Vulnerability Disclosure and Response Process

 The primary goal of this process is to reduce the total exposure time of users to publicly known vulnerabilities.
-To quickly fix vulnerabilities of TiDB products, the security team is responsible for the entire vulnerability management process, including internal communication and external disclosure.
+TiDB security team is responsible for the entire vulnerability management process, including internal communication and external disclosure.

 If you find a vulnerability or encounter a security incident involving vulnerabilities of TiDB products, please report it as soon as possible to the TiDB security team (security@tidb.io).